Blendify/blender-manual/trunk/blender_docs/manual/about/contribute.rst

    This creates a simple text file that shows what text was added, removed or changed between your working files and the central repository.

-   If you have created or deleted files, you will need run ``svn add /path/to/file`` or ``svn rm /path/to/file`` before creating the diff.
+   If you have created or deleted files, you will need to run ``svn add /path/to/file`` or ``svn rm /path/to/file`` before creating the diff.
 To see a list of affected files, run ``svn status``.
 #. `Upload the diff file here <https://developer.blender.org/differential/diff/create/>`__.
    If you don't have an account already, you can `register for one <https://developer.blender.org/auth/register/>`__.